9 Common Parlor Palm Problems (And How to Fix Them)

 How to Repair Black Spots

-Similar to browning leaves from too much sunlight, it is important to move your parlor palm to a darker, more appropriate place.
+Similar to browning leaves from too much sunlight, moving your parlor palm to a darker, more appropriate place is essential.
+When placed in a spot it enjoys, you will notice the parlor palm returning to its rightful color with dark green foliage.

 As for the black spots, the sunburnt leaves cannot be repaired.
 It is important to prune them back to encourage growth elsewhere on the plant.